ameekkhan/ameeqsort/README.md

-This approach is also similar to **Sorting network**  of 4 wires and 5 comparators.
+This 5 comparison approach is also similar to **Sorting network**  of 4 wires and 5 comparators.